DOCTORATE OF ACUPUNCTURE AND ORIENTAL MEDICINE (DAOM)

 1) Satisfactory completion of an ACAOM accredited or pre-accredited entry-level program (i.e. Masters or Professional Doctorate) in Oriental medicine.

 - A. Degrees earned outside of the US, issued by an institution not recognized by the department of education must be translated and evaluated by an agency recognized by NACES (National association of Credential Evaluation Services) or AICE (Association of International Credential Evaluators, Inc.).
 VUIM offers a service for a fee through FIS (Foundation for International Services, Inc.), a member of NACES.

 2) Completed application for admission

 4) Case Study Submission

 6) English language proficiency (English programs):

-7) Submission of Official transcripts from all institutions for which a degree was earned.
+7) Submission of Official transcripts from your Masters degree in Oriental Medicine.
 Transcripts must be received in a sealed envelope or directly from the institution in a secure digital format.
 Students will be required to submit official transcripts from all other institutions from which academic credit was earned if the student intends to request transfer of credit.

 8) 300 – 700 word essay – “What inspired you to pursue a career in acupuncture and/or Oriental medicine?”

 1) Applicants who are licensed acupuncturists but did not graduate from an ACAOM accredited or pre-accredited institution may be eligible for admission into the DAOM program through the following process: